Odd moments in the distribution of primes: Introduction

-Let $\F_q$ be a finite field with $q$ elements, and let $Q$ be a fixed monic polynomial in $\F_q[T]$.
+Let $\F_q$ be a finite field with $q$ elements, and let $Q$ be a fixed monic polynomial in $\F_q[t]$.
 Note that $Q$ in the function field case serves the same role as $q$ in the integer case, since $q$ now represents the size of the field.
-For an appropriate function field analog of the $k$th moment of reduced residues in short intervals $m_k(Q;h)$, we can adapt the methods of Montgomery--Vaughan to prove a bound on $m_k(Q;h)$ that has the same shape as the bounds of Montgomery--Vaughan and Montgomery--Soundararajan. \begin{theorem} For any fixed $k \ge 3$ and for $Q \in \F_q[T]$ squarefree,
+The moment $m_k(Q;h)$, an analog of the $k$th moment of reduced residues in short intervals which is defined precisely in \eqref{eq:defn-of-mk-in-fcn-field}, is the $k$th moment of the distribution of polynomials that are relatively prime to $Q$ lying in intervals of size $q^h$ in the function field $\mathbb F_q[t]$.
+In this case an ``interval'' of size $q^h$ centered at a polynomial $G(t)$ consists of all polynomials $F(t)$ such that $F(t) \equiv G(t) \mod t^h$.
+We can adapt the methods of Montgomery--Vaughan to prove a bound on $m_k(Q;h)$ that has the same shape as the bounds of Montgomery--Vaughan and Montgomery--Soundararajan. \begin{theorem} For any fixed $k \ge 3$ and for $Q \in \F_q[t]$ squarefree, for $h \ge 2$,

 \end{theorem}

 The function field exponential sums are cleaner than their integer analogs, making this proof more streamlined than the proof of Montgomery--Vaughan.
 As a result, the bound is tighter; in fact, for $k = 3$, Theorem \ref{thm:mvfuncfield} already yields a bound where the exponent of $q^h$ is $1$.
 This is of the same shape as Theorem \ref{thm:threetermintegersums}, where the exponent of $h$ is $1$.